wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/how-does-matrix-work-part-1.md

 In this lesson, we will start to put all the things we have learned about points, vectors, matrices, and coordinate systems together.
 And at last, you will learn how matrices work.
 We mentioned in the previous chapter that two matrices needed compatible sizes to be multiplied by each other.
 For instance, the matrices of size **m x p** and **p x n** can be multiplied by each other.
 We also mentioned in the previous chapter that we would primarily deal with 4x4 matrices in computer graphics.

-A point or a vector is a sequence of three numbers, and for this reason, they too can be written as a 1x3 matrix, a matrix that has one row and three columns:
+A point or a vector is a sequence of three numbers, and for this reason, they too can be written as a 1x3 matrix, a matrix that has one row and three columns.
+Here is an example of a point written in matrix form:

-Point written in a matrix form \(P = [x y z]\).
+$$P = [x y z].$$

 The trick here is that if we can write points and vectors as [1x3] matrices, we can multiply them by other matrices.
 Remember that the matrix **m x p** can be multiplied by the matrix **p x n** to give the matrix **m x n**.
-If the first matrix is a point, we can write m = 1 and p = 3\.
-This implies that the **p x n** matrix is something of form 3 x n where n can be any number greater than 1\.
+If the first matrix is a point, we can write m = 1 and p = 3.
+This implies that the **p x n** matrix is something of form 3 x n where n can be any number greater than 1.
 In theory, a multiplication of a [1x3] matrix by any of the following matrices would work: [3x1], [3x2], [3x3], [3x4], etc. Here is an example of a [1x3]*[3x4] matrix multiplication:

 $$
 \begin{bmatrix}x & y & z\end{bmatrix} *